Training built around the conditions that make good work possible

 How we work

 All workshops are designed and delivered by Rob Lambert.
-Where a session draws on specialised expertise — the Creativity of Constraints workshop, for example — we co-deliver with a trusted collaborator named on the workshop's page.
+Where a session draws on specialised expertise — the Creativity of Constraints workshop, for example — we co-deliver with a trusted collaborator named on that workshop's page.

 The workshops